mohan696matlab/mohan696matlab.github.io/README.md

 - M.Tech., Mechanical Systems Design | Indian Institute of Technology, Kharagpur (_May 2021_)

 ## Work Experience

+**R&D Engineer @ BUAWEI, Lille (_Mar 2024 - Current_)**
+- Developed a state-of-the-art vision anomaly detection model for real-time quality inspection in collaboration with a large automotive client, improving speed by 85% without compromising performance.
+Collaborated with DevOps for deployment and coordinated with the product team for post-production monitoring.
+Tech stack: PyTorch, CI/CD, Git, Docker, Linux.

+- Utilized diffusion models to generate a more diverse dataset, enhancing the representation of underrepresented classes and improving model accuracy by 10-20%.
+Tech stack: Hugging Face, PyTorch, Linux, Transformers.

+- Worked on various generative AI projects involving text-to-image models, image editing using generative AI, inpainting, guidance, and stable diffusion techniques.
+Tech stack: Hugging Face, PyTorch, Linux, Transformers.

+- Led an object tracking project for an international aerospace company, delivering a real-time contamination estimation system that was 10x faster than manual methods.
+This method is now in production.
+Tech stack: OpenCV, Ultranalytics, PyTorch, CI/CD, Docker, Linux.- Developed a state-of-the-art vision anomaly detection model for real-time quality inspection in collaboration with a large automotive client, improving speed by 85% without compromising performance.
+Collaborated with DevOps for deployment and coordinated with the product team for post-production monitoring.
+Tech stack: PyTorch, CI/CD, Git, Docker, Linux.

 **Doctoral Researcher @ CRISTAL, Université de Lille (_Oct 2021 - Mar 2024_)**
-- Developed a deep learning method using TensorFlow and signal processing techniques to estimate the remaining useful life of critical industrial components, improving prediction lead time by 37%.
+- Led the collaboration between SNCF and Université de Lille to design an AI-based track condition monitoring system.
+Integrated physical knowledge into the model to reduce false alarms, covering data analysis, model training, evaluation, and deployment on a local server.
 - Created a novel eXplainable Artificial Intelligence (XAI) method, enhancing trust in predictions for critical industrial settings, presented at an international conference.
 - Applied self-supervised learning to develop a hybrid fault diagnosis method, incorporating physics-based models, reducing the need for labelled data by 70%.
-- Deployed machine learning projects using FAST API in Docker containers for scalable applications.

 ## Projects

-### SNCF - AI-Based Track Condition Monitoring
-Led the collaboration between SNCF and Université de Lille to design an AI-based track condition monitoring system.
-Integrated physical knowledge into the model to reduce false alarms, covering data analysis, model training, evaluation, and deployment on a local server.

 ### Image Captioning Model with Deployment
 Trained an image captioning model using **TensorFlow** with **ResNet-50** and **LSTM** on the Flickr 8k dataset, generating insightful captions for images.
 Developed a Flask app for local deployment, allowing users to upload images and receive generated captions.